HerrMotz/bachelor-thesis/publication/main.typ

 So, how could this process be eased, whilst not giving up the advantages of computer-processability?
 Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
 While an ontology consist of a theory (T-Box) and assertions (A-Box, statements which are in compliance with the theory) a RDF knowledge base can consist purely of an A-Box.
 The T-Box is quietly implicit.
 Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

 This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous e.g. in the digital humanities.
 Recently, historians, among others, started to use centralised RDF databases, allowing for collaboration on research questions and finding connections between the results from different researchers.
-A grand initiative called FactGrid#footnote[http://factgrid.de -- based out of Erfurt/Gotha/Jena] advertises the use of their public RDF database in the hope of creating synergy effects for future research.
+A grand initiative called FactGrid#footnote[http://factgrid.de] advertises the use of their public RDF database in the hope of creating synergy effects for future research.

 This directly leads to the relevance of this work: RDF databases can only be potently queried using a query language called SPARQL.
 Most historians will not find the time to study such arbitrary technicalities in-depth.
-Heavily inspired by Olaf Simons' comment on the allure of a visual query interface, we compared with other visual query helpers #todo[list them here] exist and found them to lack important features in the interaction with one of the most popular knowledge base platforms, such as Wikibase.
-Therefore, the aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances.
+Heavily inspired by Olaf Simons' comment on the allure of a visual query interface, we reviewed several visual query helpers #todo[list them here] and found them to have room for improvement in routine use.
+The aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances in daily use.

 /*
 Most factual knowledge can easily be written in terms of relations between individuals.